dotnet/EntityFramework.Docs/entity-framework/core/modeling/relational/inheritance.md

 Inheritance in the EF model is used to control how inheritance in the entity classes is represented in the database.

+> [!NOTE]
+> Currently, only the table-per-hierarchy (TPH) pattern is implemented in EF Core.
+Other common patterns like table-per-type (TPT) and table-per-concrete-type (TPC) are not yet available.

 ## Conventions

 By convention, inheritance will be mapped using the table-per-hierarchy (TPH) pattern.
 TPH uses a single table to store the data for all types in the hierarchy.
 A discriminator column is used to identify which type each row represents.